 3.2.2.
 Research Performance

 The college has achieved beyond the target set in the 2016-2020 strategic plan of research performances, which can be explained in terms of the number of research projects delivered, and the number of research output published and indexed.
 To facilitate this ongoing surge, research bylaws and policies have been overhauled.
-Numerous small scales and large-scale research projects were approved and received institutional support.
+Numerous small-scale and large-scale research projects were approved and received institutional support.

 The college has adopted a thematic research approach to address the research priority of the country, in general, and the local community, in particular.
 Areas of research and relevant topics are identified in consultation with the relevant stakeholders/sectors that play a pivotal role in meeting regional, national priority needs and relevant international trends.
 These goals are food security and livelihood, livestock health deliverability, environment and climate change, relevance and quality of education, institutional innovations and management, appropriate technology adaptation and transfer, bridging science for research and development.
 Figure 4 shows mega research sponsored trends of 2016 -2020.